openstreams/wflow/doc/wflow_usage.rst

     [outputcsv_0]
     samplemap=staticmaps/wflow_subcatch.map
-    self.SurfaceRunoffMM=Qsubcatch_avg.csv
+    self.RiverRunoffMM=Qsubcatch_avg.csv

     [outputcsv_1]
     samplemap=staticmaps/wflow_gauges.map
-    self.SurfaceRunoffMM=Qgauge.csv
-    self.WaterLevel=Hgauge.csv
+    self.RiverRunoffMM=Qgauge.csv

     [outputtss_0]
     samplemap=staticmaps/wflow_landuse.map
-    self.SurfaceRunoffMM=Qlu.tss
+    self.RiverRunoffMM=Qlu.tss

-In the above example the discharge of this model (self.SurfaceRunoffMM) is saved as an average per subcatchment, a sample at the gauge locations and as an average per landuse.
+In the above example the river discharge of this model (self.RiverRunoffMM) is saved as an average per subcatchment, a sample at the gauge locations and as an average per landuse.